GEMScienceTools/oq-mbtk/docsrc/contents/cat.rst

 Homogenisation
 ==============

 The next step is the homogenisation of magnitudes to moment magnitude M_w.
 The catalogue toolkit provides different tools to help with this.
 Homogenising magnitudes is normally done using a regression to map from one magnitude type to a desired magnitude type (normally Mw).
 This requires that an event has been recorded in both magnitudes, and ideally a good number of matching events to ensure a significant result.
 In the toolkit, we use odr regression with scipy to find the best fit model, with options to fit a simple linear regression, an exponential regression, a polynomial regression, or a bilinear regression with a fixed point of change in slope.
 The function outputs parameters for the chosen fit, plus uncertainty.
-If you already have suitable conversion equations, skip to the `Applying homogenisations` subsection.
+This process can require several iterations of checking the homogenisations and it is not practical or advisable to include it directly within the homogenisation workflow used with the bash script.
+We recommend instead to keep the regression component seperate from the larger workflow and include the final parameters in the settings file to be passed into the workflow.
+If you already have suitable conversion equations, skip to the `Applying homogenisations`_ subsection.

 Magnitude regressions
 ---------------------